josephrhobbs/personal-website/source/projects/academic/bwb.md

 ## Design Problem

 The ultimate goal of our project was to design a passenger aircraft powered by liquid hydrogen that could carry a minimum of 300 passengers a distance of 14,140 kilometers.
-For aircraft that satisfied this requirement, we sought the minimum value of the product of the aircraft's empty mass and its flight time to desired range (in _kg-hr_).
+For aircraft that satisfied this requirement, we sought the minimum value of the product of the aircraft's empty mass and its flight time to desired range (in _kg-hr_ units).

 ### Part I